-Sadly, our Religious Chaplain, Deacon Robin Pollard, is not well enough to visit school.
-Please remember him in your prayers.
+Sadly, our Religious Chaplain, Deacon Robin Pollard, from not being well enough to visit school earlier in the academic year, sadly died on 24th February, 2021.
+Please remember him and his family in your prayers.

 Our Chaplaincy Team from last academic year led pupils in prayer sessions at lunchtimes.
 Below is a link to a Youtube video that our lead Lay chaplain, Tom Shannon, filmed as an example for other schools in our CMAT to follow.
 Highlight the link and copy and paste into Google.
 Then press 'enter'.

 If the link fails, please access it via www.acquinas-cmat.org and click on 'chaplaincy blog' and then Lectio Divina. video 6.

 We want to be good followers of you in the way we behave.
 Please help us to:-

 Share our things and share our love with everyone in our school;Take care of each other;